 The favorite plants in their diet consist of apples, grapes, and persimmon.

-Preferred foods for squirrels are nuts, seeds, fruit, vegetables, roots, bulbs, bark and fungi.
+Preferred foods for squirrels are nuts, seeds, fruit, vegetables, roots, bulbs, bark, and fungi.
 Squirrels spend their time foraging about searching for food.

 During different seasons, the conditions change, and food can become scarce.
 In this case, squirrels are forced to eat whatever they can find.
 Due to this, squirrels are classed as omnivores as they will change their diet.

 When hunger strikes, these little creatures will eat whatever they can find.
-Their diet can include flowers, insects, tree bark, leaves, grass, and birdseed.
+Their diet can include flowers, insects, tree bark, leaves, grass, and bird seed.
 Squirrels will also prey on baby birds and eat eggs if they happen to find them.

 Since they have such a diverse palate, squirrels in urban areas may invade people’s homes and eat pet food.
 If you leave pet food outside, squirrels will eat it.
 Squirrels are also known to go through garbage bins, eating whatever they can find.

-Chipmunks have a similar digestive system to a squirrel.
+Chipmunks have a digestive system similar to a squirrel.
 These small mammals are unable to digest cellulose.
 As they cannot digest cellulose, they rely on an omnivorous diet.

 Raccoons like to search for food in water sources.
 This is often mistaken with them washing their food before eating it.
 Raccoons manipulate their prey as they feed, and a frog in the water makes a tasty meal.

 Raccoons also live in urban areas.
 Here they will scavenge around people’s homes and garbage.
-Urban raccoons are more than willing to eat whatever they can find, and pet food left in the garden will be eaten.
+Urban raccoons are more than willing to eat whatever they can find, and pet food in the garden will be eaten.

-Grizzly bears will consume almost everything they come across, including nuts, berries, leaves, fungi and roots.
+Grizzly bears will consume almost everything they come across, including nuts, berries, leaves, fungi, and roots.
 Their diet also includes fish, especially spawning salmon in northern regions of the continent.

-As more plants sprout in spring, the grizzly bears spend more time feeding on roots, lily bulbs and other starchy vegetation.
+As more plants sprout in spring, the grizzly bears spend more time feeding on roots, lily bulbs, and other starchy vegetation.

 They have powerful long claws to dig out deep roots and tubers.
 Bears will also eat salmon carcasses from the fish that died after spawning.

-Fall is usually a critical period for grizzly bears as they strive to pack on plenty of fat.
+Fall is a critical period for grizzly bears as they strive to pack plenty of fat.
 They also use this time to stock up on energy to take them through the winter season.